kaistcbfg/CAPReSEv1/README.md

 # CAPReSE version 1

 ## Introduction
 The regulatory effect of non-coding large-scale structural variations (SVs) on proto-oncogene activation remains unclear.
 In this study, we investigated SV-mediated gene dysregulation by profiling 3D cancer genome maps from 40 colorectal cancer (CRC) patients.
 To systematically identify such de novo chromatin contacts, we developed a new machine-learning method named ‘Chromatin Anomaly Pattern Recognition and Size Estimation,’ (CAPReSE) comprising a deep neural network (DNN)-based feature extractor combined with an XGBoost classifier.
 CAPReSE utilized a unique chromatin contact signature that shows enriched contact frequencies at the break-ends of SVs and a gradual decrease in contact frequencies along the rearranged genomic regions.
 The input tumor Hi-C contact map was normalized against a pan-normal Hi-C contact map, and a series of image processing algorithms were applied to identify the unique chromatin contact signatures.
-The SVs supported by both WGS and Hi-C data were used as a ground truth set for the final classifier
+The SVs supported by both WGS and Hi-C data were used as a ground truth set for the final classifier.

 *Note: current version is optimized for the 40 CRC patient cohort used in the citation paper.
 Upgraded version avaialble for general cases will be released as version 2.*

 ## Publication and Citation